simporiny/Data-Visualization/README.md

-Data Analyst Project
+Data Visualiztion Project
 -----------------------------------
-This is a project to accumulate the results of my work related to Data Analyst
+This is a project to accumulate the results of my work related to Data Visualization